"Stop Resisting" goes against the physiological make-up of the human nervous system

 I bring this up because being held down is an extremely traumatizing event - it is an extreme experience of helplessness.
 Although there are cases where this needs to happen, it's important to be aware of how long-lasting the effects of this trauma has on the brain-body system.
 If people are held down, and then are put in jail, and possibly held down there as well - it means there are large numbers of people holding a collective trauma.
 If they are not able to find a way to re-process this, it can create unconscious effects on behavior.

 Let’s just go over that again:

-When a person feels threatened, they will biologically need to move and they cannot use communication or logical thinking in those moments.
+When a person feels threatened, there is a strong likelihood that they will biologically need to move and that they cannot use communication or logical thinking in those moments.

-If their body is not allowed to release the internal energy build-up from their stress response, they will collapse, faint, go unconscious and in severe cases, die.
+If their body is not allowed to release the internal energy build-up from their stress response, there is an increased chance they will collapse, faint, go unconscious and in severe cases, die.